reselbob/k8sdemos/secrets/readme.md

   username: YWRtaW4=
   password: MWYyZDFlMmU2N2Rmmaster
 ```
-These values assigned to the keys are Base64 encoded.
+The values assigned to the keys are [Base64 encoded](https://en.wikipedia.org/wiki/Base64) .
 In steps that follow we're going to assign values to
 particular environment variables in a pod's containers using the secret.
 Kubernetes
-has the "smarts" to  decode the [Base64 encoded](https://en.wikipedia.org/wiki/Base64) values
+has the "smarts" to  decode the Base64 encoded values
 automatically upon usage.
 (You'll see the the decoding take place below in Step 9.)

 **Step 5:** Apply the secret that's described in the manifest file: